madfvieira/bearave/README.md

 # Bearave
-Bearave is a RPG where you play as a bear and ravage throughout
+Bearave is a simple game where you must lead your player ball through mazes before the bad computer balls catches you.

+## Contributing
+Contributions are welcome in the form of PRs!

+## History
+I've started work on this in Oct 2023.

 ### setup repo steps
 1. git clone {repo}